SUSE-Technical-Marketing/MWC-2025-demos/README.md

 7. **EMEA-SPA Region Deployment (CAPI & GitOps):**
     * We'll create two distinct Cluster Classes for the two AZs in the EMEA-SPA region.
     * The manifests for these clusters will reside in the `emea-spa` branch of the demo repository.
+We will use diferent labels for the different cluster instances depending on the AZ they're located, these labels will be used by Fleet to know what to deploy and where.
     * Initially, the branch will be empty.
+In the first commit we will send the BMH manifests, Fleet will deploy them to the management cluster triggering the process.
+Metal3 will invoque the Ironic Python Agent (IPA) that will connect to the BMCs in order to inspect the hardware and determine the availability.
-Upon pushing the manifests, Fleet will detect the changes, triggering CAPI to initiate the deployment process, demonstrating GitOps in action.
+    * In a second commit we will push the manifests for instantiating the clusterClasses.
+Fleet will detect the changes, triggering CAPI to initiate the deployment process, installing the SL Micro and Kubernetes demonstrating GitOps in action.

-8. **BMH Manifest Creation:** We'll create and review the manifests for the AZ1 and AZ2 BMH objects, including necessary labels.

-9. **EMEA-SPA Deployment via GitOps:** We'll commit and push the manifests to the `emea-spa` branch, initiating the deployment of bare metal servers in both AZs.

 10. **Day Two Operations:**
     * **Part 1: Application Upgrade:** We'll upgrade an application within AZ1 using the Cluster Class, showcasing streamlined application lifecycle management.